CentreForDigitalHumanities/humitifier/readme.md

 ### Running without `docker-compose`

-Since `humitifier` uses `sqlite` and no other services, you can also run it with docker.
+Since `humitifier` uses `postgres` and no other services, you can also run it with docker if you specify a database connection string in the config file.
 An example command:

 ```bash